Tracardi/tracardi-api/manual/en/docs/flow/actions/index.md

   that copies data from event to profile.
 * *connectors* - this type of actions connect to external databases and fetch or save data.

-Although there are different types of actions the way they work is the same. they perform some task.
+Although there are different types of actions the way they work is the same.
+They perform some task.

 ## Action Documentation

-Below you wil find a list of action that are available in Tracardi.
+Below you will find a list of action that are available in Tracardi.
 Documentaion shows how to configure those action using JSON file.
+GUI user can configure actions by filling the form.